daweimau/test-req-headers/README.md

 # What is this?

-This is a nothing server for reviewing http requests.
+This is a nothing server for reviewing http request headers.

 The server listens on `localhost:4000/tester`.